addania/coding/src/pages/CSS.md

 }
 ```

->Margin: Top and Bottom margin is also called: Vertical margin.
-Left and Right margin is called Horizontal Margin
+>Margin: Top and Bottom margin is also called: **Vertical margin**.
+Left and Right margin is called **Horizontal Margin**

->Margin: Top and Bottom margin (vertical margins) collapse!
+>Margin: Top and Bottom margin (vertical margins) **COLLAPSE**!
 The larger of the two vertical margins sets the distance between adjacent elements.
 For example: if top element has margin bottom of 20px and bottom element margin top of 30px, then the effective distance between these 2 elements is 30px.

 ```
 #img-one {